-The second platform is built using hammer-dressed stones, reflecting the coarse and rough path towards freedom while the third platform is made of chiseled stones, representing how Pakistan movement gained momentum.
+The second platform is built using hammer-dressed stones, reflecting the coarse and rough path towards freedom while the third platform is made of chiselled stones, representing how the Pakistan Movement gained momentum.
 At the fourth platform, polished white marble is used – depicting the success in the existence of Pakistan.

 Cost of construction

-Total construction cost incurred on the project was approximately PKR 7,058,000.
-Due to lack of resources, funds were raised on the request of Governor West Pakistan, Akhtar Hussain.
+The total construction cost incurred on the project was approximately PKR 7,058,000.
+Due to a lack of resources, funds were raised at the request of Governor West Pakistan, Akhtar Hussain.
 Additional taxes were levied on watching movies in cinema houses and also on people who bought tickets to horse-racing events.